EbuCheese/CS2SkinTracker/README.md

 ## 🌟 Features

-- 📈 **Investment Tracking**
+- 📈 **Investment Tracking & Insights**
-  - Add and manage your CS skin purchases and sales
+  - Add and manage your Counter-Strike skin purchases and sales
   - Automatic profit/loss calculations using real-time pricing
   - Visualize portfolio growth over time
+  - Know what items are moving with recent price changes
+  - View recently added and sold items in your portfolio

-- 💰 **Partial Sales Support**
+- 💰 **Comprehensive Investment Actions**
+  - Full control over investments (Edit Data, Add Notes, Mark Sold, Delete)
-  - Record individual sales from multi-item purchases
+  - Record sales for only the quantity you sell from multi-item purchases
   - Track remaining quantities and calculate net profits
+  - Reverse sales back to original investment

 - 🧩 **Portfolio Health & Diversity**
-  - Analyze your asset allocation (knives, rifles, stickers, etc.)
+  - Analyze your asset allocation (knives, gloves, weapons, stickers, etc.)
-  - Understand risk and diversification with calculated statistics and visual charts
+  - Understand risk, diversification, allocation and more with calculated statistics and visual charts

 - ⚡ **Quick Actions**
   - Add items or record sales in seconds via quick access modals